- Bullet Summary

 When both are clear, it will help the WHY and HOW types to have a clear role in the partnership.

 Chapter 9: Know WHY, Know HOW, Then WHAT?

 Simon Sinek says that in the early stages of a company, it’s easier to keep the Golden Circle working well because the founders make most of the decisions and have the most contact with the outside world.

 To keep a healthy Golden Circle as the company grows the leader at the top should represent the emotional limbic brain while WHAT the company says and does represents the rational thought and language of the neocortex.
 And both have to keep in line at any stage.

 Simon Sinek then dwells on a very important topic: since the WHY sits deeply in the limbic brain, it can be difficult to clearly articulate it.

 Just imagine you had to explain love to someone.
 It’s impossible because the part of the brain controlling feelings is different than the one controlling language.

-This why, Simon Sinek says, we use stories and symbols to create a more tangible expression of our WHY.
-The more clear they can be, the better the communication to the outside world.
+This is why, Simon Sinek says, we use stories and symbols to create a more tangible expression of our WHY.
+The more clear they can be, the better the communication with the outside world.

 Chapter 10: Communication is About Listening

-Sinek says that symbols mean nothing until we give them a meaning.
+Sinek says that symbols mean nothing until we give them meaning.